EngineeringEducation/resist/README.md

 # resist
-Resist fascism in all forms
+It is the official policy of The Multiverse School to mount effective resistance against fascism in all forms.